Perhaps no one has ever been sufficiently truthful about what ‘truthfulness’ is.

 Friedrich Nietzsche

-While for many solitude can feel like a prison, to others being in company can feel worse.
+While for many solitude can feel like a prison, for others being in company feels worse.
 The pressure and desire to join in can over-ride the discomfort and pain of not fitting in, and so the company of people can feel very lonely.
 Though joining in need not mean fitting in, it does require a certain observance of collective norms, values and beliefs.

 I go into solitude so as not to drink out of everybody’s cistern.
 When I am among the many I live as the many do, and I do not think I really think.
 After a time it always seems as if they want to banish my self from myself and rob me of my soul.